ampproject/amp.dev/contributing/samples.md

 Samples live in `examples/source`.
 Pick one of the existing category folders.

-If you sample can live in a single html file, create a new `*.html` in  one of the sample category folders:
+If your sample can live in a single html file, create a new `*.html` in  one of the sample category folders:

 ```shell
 $ vim examples/source/1.components/amp-awesome.html